-They have an awesome interactive history on their site that you can check out here but it boils down to the below info from their site.
+They have an impressive interactive history on their site that you can check out here, but it boils down to the below information.

 Sierra Nevada Brewing Co. was founded in 1979, with founders Ken Grossman and Paul Camusi expanding their homebrewing hobby into a brewery in Chico, California.
 Along with the brewery’s location, Grossman claims the company’s name comes from his love of hiking in the mountains of the Sierra Nevada.
 With $50,000 in loans from friends and family, Grossman & Camusi rented a 3,000-square-foot warehouse and pieced together discarded dairy equipment and scrapyard metal to create their brewing equipment.
 They later were able to acquire second-hand copper brewing kettles from Germany before moving to their larger, current brewing facility in 1989.
 The first batch brewed on premises was its Pale Ale, in November 1980.
 The following year the brewery introduced Celebration, an IPA, which it continues to release as a winter seasonal.
 The company sold 950 barrels of beer in its first year and is now one of the top three largest craft beer producers in the USA.

-After going upstairs to start the tour you see a lot of old antiques from the brewery’s past.
-These include old bottlers and old temperature gauges.
+After going upstairs to start the tour, you see a lot of old antiques from the brewery’s past.
+These include old bottles and old temperature gauges.

-This area is also interesting because it has wall art all around that show images of the brewing process.
+This area is also interesting because it has wall art all around that shows images of the brewing process.

 After finishing walking around, we headed to the gift shop.
-The gift shop has all the normal stuff you would expect as well as different mustards and even beer monopoly.
-From there we headed to the restaurant which was a 5 minute walk from the brewery.
+The gift shop has all the standard stuff you would expect as well as different mustards and even beer monopoly.
+Next, we headed over to the restaurant which was a 5-minute walk from the brewery.

-If you are in Chico you need to go here, it doesn’t even matter if you like beer or not, it is just a interesting place to see the history of the industry and have some food.
+If you are in Chico you need to go here; it doesn’t even matter if you like beer or not, it is just an interesting place to see the history of the industry and have some food.
 Let me know if you have been in the comments and what you thought.